About

 Public media, individually and collectively:

-• Contribute to communities' civic, educational, and cultural life by presenting a range of ideas and cultures and offering a robust forum for discussion and debate.
+- Contribute to communities' civic, educational, and cultural life by presenting a range of ideas and cultures and offering a robust forum for discussion and debate.

-• Commit to accuracy and integrity in the pursuit of facts about events, issues, and important matters that affect communities and people's lives.
+- Commit to accuracy and integrity in the pursuit of facts about events, issues, and important matters that affect communities and people's lives.
 Pursue fairness and responsiveness in content and services, with particular attention to reflecting diversity of demography, culture, and beliefs.

-• Aim for transparency in news gathering, reporting, and other content creation and share the reasons for important editorial and programming choices.
+- Aim for transparency in news gathering, reporting, and other content creation and share the reasons for important editorial and programming choices.

-• Protect the editorial process from the fact and appearance of undue influence, exercising care in seeking and accepting funds and setting careful boundaries between contributors and content creators.
+- Protect the editorial process from the fact and appearance of undue influence, exercising care in seeking and accepting funds and setting careful boundaries between contributors and content creators.

-• Encourage understanding of fundraising operations and practices, acknowledge program sponsors, and disclose content-related terms of sponsor support.
+- Encourage understanding of fundraising operations and practices, acknowledge program sponsors, and disclose content-related terms of sponsor support.

-• Maintain respectful and accountable relationships with individual and organizational contributors.
+- Maintain respectful and accountable relationships with individual and organizational contributors.

-• Seek editorial partnerships and collaborations to enhance capacity, perspective, timeliness, and relevance and apply public media standards to these arrangements.
+- Seek editorial partnerships and collaborations to enhance capacity, perspective, timeliness, and relevance and apply public media standards to these arrangements.

-• Expect employees to uphold public media's integrity in their personal as well as their professional lives, understanding that employee actions, even when "off the clock," affect trust, integrity, credibility, and impartiality.
+- Expect employees to uphold public media's integrity in their personal as well as their professional lives, understanding that employee actions, even when "off the clock," affect trust, integrity, credibility, and impartiality.

-• Promote the common good, the public interest, and these commitments to integrity and trustworthiness in organizational governance, leadership, and management.
+- Promote the common good, the public interest, and these commitments to integrity and trustworthiness in organizational governance, leadership, and management.

 The Public Media Code of Integrity was developed by the Affinity Group Coalition and the Station Resource Group, collectively representing public television and radio stations and service organizations from across the country, with support from the Corporation for Public Broadcasting.

-KMUW will ensure its staff, on-air voices, news sources, outreach programs, and work environment reflect the culture it is licensed to serve.
+KMUW will ensure its staff, on-air voices, news sources, outreach programs, and work environment reflect the communities it is licensed to serve.
 The station strives to maintain diversity in all areas including programming, engagement, and employment.
 To that end, we have the following goals and guiding principles:

-• To provide equal opportunity employment and follow the Wichita State University EEO guidelines and principles.
+- To provide equal opportunity employment and follow the Wichita State University EEO guidelines and principles.

 KMUW’s locally produced music shows explore a wide range of genres including gospel, R&B, jazz, blues, AAA, and cultural music from around the world.
 The programs include Soulsations, Global Village, Night Train, Straight No Chaser, Crossroads, and Strange Currency.

-Donor Transparency and Conflict of Interest
+Donor Transparency

 The Federal Communications Act restricts public broadcasting stations from disclosing donor lists for political and other such uses in the case of university licensees.
 As such, KMUW does not share donor personal information with third parties.
+Although less than 5% of KMUW donations come from donors who request anonymity.

 When necessary, KMUW discloses connections to organizations or people in news stories.
 This is based on the relevance of a connection as determined by management.